5paun/currency-converter/README.md

 - `component.jsx` - base component;
 - `index.js` - has default export only (by default it's container, if container does not implemented it should export component).

-### Common styles (styled-components)

-It should be located in `components` folder according existing tree structure.

 ### Global styles and theme

-Global styles located in `src/theme/GlobalStyle.js` file and theme in `src/theme/index.js`.
+Global styles located in theme in `src/theme/index.js`.
 The theme provides sizing and color constants that should be used in whole application.
 Please do not hardcode units and colors directly in styled-components files, it should be always placed in theme.